-UUMC Parking Lot: Located on the southeast corner of 25th and Guadalupe streets adjacent to Heinsohn Hall.
+UUMC Parking Lot: Located on the southeast corner of 25th and Guadalupe street adjacent to Heinsohn Hall.
 On Sundays, these spaces are reserved for persons with limited mobility.
 You might see a "no parking" or "towing enforced" sign but trust us, if it's Sunday morning you'll be safe to park there.
 Also, please ignore any of the "U's" or "E's" in each parking spot.
 Those only mean something during the week.

-UT San Antonio Garage: Located at the southwest corner of 25th and San Antonio streets, directly behind the Platinum Parking Lot.
+UT San Antonio Garage: Located at the southwest corner of 25th and San Antonio street, directly behind the Platinum Parking Lot.
 Parking is free on Sunday mornings for UUMC members and visitors however, you'll need to pull a ticket and get it validated at our front office.

 On Sunday mornings, UUMC provides a uniformed police officer to assist pedestrians.
 On weekdays, limited parking is available in the church lot adjacent to Heinsohn Hall.
 Towing is enforced on weekdays.